 QUAD CITIES AREA

-Family Resources and the Child Abuse Council have brought together a group of concerned community partners to prevent, reduce, and address the effects of childhood trauma in Scott and Rock Island County.
+In 2013, Family Resources and the Child Abuse Council brought together a group of concerned community partners to prevent, reduce, and address the effects of childhood trauma in Scott and Rock Island County.

-We must partner with other stakeholders in our community to solve problems as complex as child abuse.
+Partnership and collaboration with community stakeholders is key to solving problems as complex as child abuse and childhood trauma.
 That is why we partnered with Family Resources and United Way of the Quad Cities to develop the Quad Cities Area Trauma-Informed Consortium (QCTIC).
 This consortium is made up of a group of dedicated people and organizations that are working together to provide solutions to make our community a healthier, more resilient place to live.